Saint-John Perse: From Barthou to Blum

 Barthou's successor, Pierre Laval, sought an alliance with Italy and was prepared to cede the Aouzou Strip of French Equatorial Africa to the Italian colony of Libya to win the friendship of Benito Mussolini.
 St. Léger felt that Laval was far too keen for an agreement with Mussolini as he wrote that he only wanted a voyage de Rome and put little attention to the details of the agreement, which inspired St. Léger to threaten to resign in protest.
 St. Léger, who went with Laval to Rome for the summit with Mussolini, was excluded from the private meetings where Laval essentially gave Mussolini a free hand to invade Ethiopia.
-Likewise, St. Léger felt that Laval was too keen to make his voyage de Moscow to meet Joseph Stalin, which St. Léger wrote was for him was merely a voyage de cabotin.
+Likewise, St. Léger felt that Laval was too keen to make his voyage de Moscou to meet Joseph Stalin, which St. Léger wrote was for him was merely a voyage de cabotin.
 When St. Léger objected that more time was needed to prepare for the Franco-Soviet alliance, Laval replied: "Vous couchez avec les affaires".

 St. Léger was a close friend of Edvard Beneš, the long-time foreign minister of Czechoslovakia who became president in 1935, and he tended to take a strong pro-Czechoslovak line.
 The Canadian historian John Cairns described as St. Leger as a "rather strange" character who chose to undercut policy initiatives that he disapproved of.
 Between 13 and 15 May 1935, St. Léger went to Moscow with the premier of the republic, Pierre Laval, to sign the Franco-Soviet alliance.
-Foreign visitors were rarely allowed to see Stalin in the Kremlin, and it was considered a great honor that Laval and the rest of the French visitors were allowed to meet Stalin along with the premier, Vyacheslav Molotov, and the foreign commissar, Maxim Litvinov.
+Foreign visitors were rarely allowed to see Joseph Stalin in the Kremlin, and it was considered a great honor that Laval and the rest of the French visitors were allowed to meet Stalin along with the premier, Vyacheslav Molotov, and the foreign commissar, Maxim Litvinov.
 As was normally the case, Stalin said little and instead phlegmatically smoked his pipe while Molotov and Litvinov did most of the talking.
 As Litvinov was fluent in French and was more charming than the "hard man" Molotov, St. Léger spoke to him the most.
 On the return trip to Paris, St. Léger attended the funeral of Poland's de facto leader, Marshal Józef Piłsudski, in Warsaw and in Berlin attended Laval's meeting with Hermann Göring.